Sultanate of Mogadishu: Sultans

-The various sultans of Mogadishu are mainly known from the Mogadishan currency on which many of their names are engraved.
+The various sultans of Mogadishu are mainly known from the Mogadishu currency on which many of their names are engraved.
 A private collection of coins found in Mogadishu revealed a minimum of 23 sultans.
 The founder of the sultanate was reportedly Fakhr ad-Din, who was the first sultan of Mogadishu and founder of the Fakhr ad-Din dynasty, while his brother Omar ad-Din is stated to have settled in Harar.
 While only a handful of the pieces have been precisely dated, the Mogadishu Sultanate's first coins were minted at the beginning of the 13th century, with the last issued around the early 17th century.

 A Harar chronicle claims that during the Middle Ages, Ahmed bin Adam, the sultan of Mogadishu, assisted the Harar monarchs repel a Persian invasion.

-For trade, the Ajuran Sultanate and the Muzaffar dynasty also utilized the Mogadishan currency at the end of the 16th century.
+For trade, the Ajuran Sultanate and the Muzaffar dynasty also utilized the Mogadishu currency at the end of the 16th century.
 Mogadishan coins have been found as far away as the present-day country of the United Arab Emirates in the Middle East.

 The following list of the sultans of Mogadishu is abridged and is primarily derived from these mints.
-The first of two dates uses the Islamic calendar, with the second using the Julian calendar; single dates are based on the Julian (European) calendar.